ssmithy/HelloWorld/README.md

-# HelloWorld
+# Hello World
-A collection of solutions testing out how to achieve certain setups and structures
+A collection of solutions and projects testing out how to achieve certain setups and structures.